 The only difference between Jim and Tracy is that Tracy ends up coming out on top at the end — Jim doesn’t (an ending that very much keeps in line with the political undertones of “winners” and “losers,” the main battle at the heart of Election not being between Tracy and her constituents, but between Jim and Tracy).

 It’s worth pointing out that Jim’s intense dislike of Tracy — and his eventual undoing — are all directly attributable to Jim himself.
 Jim begins the movie with this weird, active hatred towards Tracy not because she’s a bad student, but because she’s a precocious one, the kind of student who can’t keep from answering every question in class, and also because Jim blames her for his best friend’s professional and personal life disintegrating.

-When Jim starts losing control of his life as a result of his own meddling decisions, he directs his antagonism outwards at others (specifically Tracy) as a way of avoiding responsibility for his own actions.
-(It’s no accident that when Jim’s personal life becomes more unstable — again, because of his own poor decisions — he becomes even more bent on seeing Tracy lose).
+When Jim starts losing control of his life as a result of his own meddling decisions, he directs his antagonism outwards at others, specifically Tracy, as a way of avoiding responsibility for his own actions.
+It’s no accident that as Jim’s personal life becomes more unstable — again, because of his own poor decisions — he becomes even more bent on seeing Tracy lose.